kryptco/www/static/src/docs/_posts/2018-02-23-introduction.md

 ---
 layout: page
 title: "Introduction"
+subtitle: "Welcome to Krypton for DevOps Teams."
 category: teams
 order: 1
 ---

-# Welcome to Krypton Teams
+# Welcome to Krypton for DevOps Teams
 **Krypton Core** combines security with ease-of-use to give every developer a secure, convenient place to store their `ssh` + `pgp` key pairs.

 **Krypton Teams** extends Krypton Core to provide a simple way to manage access